Chapter 4: N-ary Operations — combineLatest

 Section titled “F#: combineLatest: ('a array -> 'r) -> list<Timeline<'a>> -> Timeline<'r>”TS: combineLatest<T extends readonly Timeline<any>[], R>(combinerFn: (...values: TimelinesToValues<T>) => R) => (timelines: T): Timeline<R>

-Section titled “TS: combineLatest<T extends readonly Timeline<any>[], R>(combinerFn: (...values: TimelinesToValues<T>) => R) => (timelines: T): Timeline<R>”combineLatest
+Section titled “TS: combineLatest<T extends readonly Timeline<any>[], R>(combinerFn: (...values: TimelinesToValues<T>) => R) => (timelines: T): Timeline<R>”combineLatest takes a list (or tuple) of Timelines and an N-ary composition function (combinerFn) that takes the latest values of those Timelines as arguments.

 Practical Code Example

-Section titled “Practical Code Example”Let’s look at an example of performing the calculation (a + b) / c
+Section titled “Practical Code Example”Let’s look at an example of performing the calculation (a + b) / c using three Timelines.
+This cannot be achieved with a simple fold.

 // TSconst timelineA = Timeline(10);const timelineB = Timeline(2);const timelineC = Timeline(5);